NehaM1630/Portfolio_Project/README.md

-# B2B SaaS Content Research Project
+# LinkedIn Organic Content Strategy for B2B SaaS
+### Research Project

 ---

 ## What I Collected

-This repository contains structured research on **LinkedIn Organic Content Strategy for B2B SaaS** — one of the highest-ROI growth channels available to SaaS companies today.
+This repository contains structured research on **LinkedIn Organic Content Strategy for B2B SaaS** — one of the highest-ROI, lowest-cost growth channels available to SaaS companies today.

-I identified **10 real practitioners** (not just writers or consultants) who actively use LinkedIn to grow their B2B SaaS businesses, collected their recent posts, YouTube transcripts, and synthesized their strategies into actionable frameworks.
+I identified **10 real practitioners** — not bloggers or consultants who write *about* LinkedIn, but people who have actively built pipelines, communities, and revenue *through* it.
+For each expert I collected their recent LinkedIn posts, analyzed content patterns, and where available, extracted YouTube video transcripts.
+The findings are synthesized into reusable frameworks in `/research/other/`.

 ### Repository Structure

 ```
 /research/
-├── sources.md                        ← All 10 experts with links, dates, annotations
+├── sources.md                        ← All 10 experts: LinkedIn, follower counts, dates, annotations
 ├── linkedin-posts/                   ← Posts collected and analyzed per author
 │   ├── justin-welsh/posts.md
 │   ├── dave-gerhardt/posts.md